katherinerbanis/CMPSC467_Project1/Project Report.md

 - Apple's anomaly (with a much larger price difference) suggests a **bigger price shock** occurred without a corresponding volume change, which could indicate a market event or external factor affecting the stock price.

 ##
-This analysis demonstrates that Microsoft had a larger impact on the combined stock performance during the maximum gain period.
-While both stocks showed strong growth, Microsoft's stock had a greater individual maximum gain.
-Additionally, the closest pair analysis revealed potential anomalies in the trading behavior of both stocks, suggesting moments of market volatility or unusual pricing patterns.
-These findings provide valuable insights into stock performance and potential risks associated with price fluctuations.

-##

 <img width="994" alt="Screenshot 2024-10-20 at 7 19 11 PM" src="https://github.com/user-attachments/assets/7873055a-801d-4401-a4d6-cd8ff1816df1">